Nigel Adkins: Hull City

 On 7 December 2017, Adkins was appointed as the manager of Championship club Hull City, signing an 18-month contract, following the dismissal of Leonid Slutsky.
 He took over the Tigers while they sat in 20th place, three points adrift from the relegation drop and five from bottom.
 His first game in charge, a 3–2 victory over Brentford, saw the club rise up to 18th place.
 At the end of the season, City finished in 18th place, eight points above the relegation places.

 In his first full season in charge, Adkins led the club to a 13th-place finish, winning 17 of their 46 games.
 During this league campaign, he won the divisional Manager of the Month award for December, in which his player Jarrod Bowen received the monthly Player of the Month award.
 On 8 June 2019, Adkins confirmed his decision not to renew his expiring contract, stating that his and the club's futures were "not aligned".

 Charlton Athletic

 On 18 March 2021, Adkins was appointed as manager of Charlton Athletic signing a two-and-a-half-year deal.

 On 21 October 2021, Adkins left Charlton Athletic following a poor start to the 2021–22 season which saw the club slip to its lowest ever league position.

+Tranmere Rovers

+On 7 May 2023, Adkins returned to Tranmere Rovers as technical director, mentor and advisor to manager Ian Dawes.
+On 10 September 2023 Adkins was appointed interim manager following Dawes' sacking.
+He was appointed permanent manager on 2 November 2023, signing a contract until the end of 2025–26 season.
+On 26 February 2025, Adkins left Tranmere by mutual agreement.
+This decision came after a ten-game winless run in the league which culminated in a home defeat to Accrington Stanley which left Tranmere two points above the relegation zone.
+Adkins won 23 of his 72 games in charge at Tranmere.